tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ## Step 8.
 Prepare for two simultaneous node failures

-At this point, the cluster has recovered and is ready to handle another failure.
+At this point, the cluster has recovered.
 In the example above, we stop the leader of the cluster which result in 5 stores are alive.
 Then, a new leader is presented after a while.
 We are going to increase the region replicas of TiKV to 5, stop 2 non-leader nodes simultaneously and check the cluster status.

 {{< info >}}
 While using `tiup ctl`, an explicit version of the component is needed.
 In this example, it's v5.1.0.